Letter to Benjamin Robert HaydonBenjamin Robert Haydon | Born: 1786-01-26 in Plymouth, England. Died: 1846-06-22 in London.

 Edited by Anne Longmuir Anne Longmuir, Editor, Kansas State University

-Anne Longmuir is Associate Professor of English at Kansas State University.
+Anne Longmuir is Professor of English at Kansas State University.
 Anne specializes in Victorian literature and has published more than ten articles and book chapters on Charlotte Brontë, Elizabeth Gaskell, and Wilkie Collins, among others.
 She also co-edited Victorian Literature: Criticism and Debates (Routledge 2016) with Lee Behlman (Montclair State University).
-Anne is currently working on a book on the gender politics of John Ruskin's economic theory, which will explore his relationship with several nineteenth-century women writers, including Mary Russell Mitford.
-Anne is working on Mitford's letters and Our Village for the Digital Mitford Project.
+Anne is currently working on a monograph on the gender politics of John Ruskin's economic theory, which will explore his relationship with several nineteenth-century women writers, including Mary Russell Mitford.
+Anne is working on Mitford's later letters and on Our Village for the Digital Mitford Project. she has also mentored students transcribing and researching letters.

 .